 - Technology.
 Relying on third-party vendors for software, hardware, or services can introduce risks to our business.
 Our development processes are constantly assessing the potential vulnerabilities, prioritizing urgent items for correction, and placing remaining issues into the pipeline for resolution.
 This commitment to regular enhancements helps us protect against degradation to our software. - Competition.
 Risk of new technologies and/or competitors impacting Schrole's ability to deliver on our strategic priorities and financial performance.
-Measures in place to mitigate this risk include systems for monitoring and responding to competitor and market activity used to help inform business decision making, development of strong relationships with customers and continual investment in product innovation and development to provide products that meet customer needs. - Intellectual property risks.
+Measures in place to mitigate this risk management to for monitor and respond to competitor and market activity used to help inform business decision making, development of strong relationships with customers and continual investment in product innovation and development to provide products that meet customer needs. - Intellectual property risks.
 Our intellectual property is a key factor that contributes to our competitive advantage.
 We have implemented a variety of legal measures, such as non-disclosure agreements, customer/user terms and condition agreements, software licensing, and employment agreements, to ensure that any confidential information is kept secure.
-Additionally, we take great care to ensure that certain details of our data and code remain undisclosed in public scenarios. - Privacy and data breach risks.
+Additionally, we take great care to ensure that certain details of our data and code remain undisclosed in public scenarios. - Environmental, social and governance risk.
+Schrole Group recognises the critical importance of addressing environmental, social, and governance (ESG) risks as integral components of our business strategy.
+We are committed to transparently identifying, assessing, and mitigating these risks to uphold our responsibility to stakeholders, protect the environment, promote social equity, and ensure sustainable long-term value creation.

+- Foreign Exchange risk.
+We are at risk of AUD/USD exposure since most of our issued invoices in USD currency.
+To mitigate the risk of the significant change in exchange rates management is monitoring the foreign exchange rates movement and exchange USD to AUD on a competitive spot rate.
+Significant events after the reporting period - Privacy and data breach risk.
 We have security measures in place to protect against unauthorised access, data security breaches and system disruptions, which could lead to customer churn and reputational damage.
 These measures include multi-factor authentication, staff and customer security awareness programs, security assessments, continuous monitoring and limited access to production/customer environments.
 We are confident that these measures will reduce the risk of security breaches and protect our customers' data. - Key personnel risks.
 Schrole has a number of key management personnel including subject matter experts in our target market.
 The ability to retain and attract these and other suitable qualified personnel, could adversely affect successful delivery of Schrole's business strategy.
 Risk mitigation measures include offering competitive remuneration packages with short and long term incentives, and succession planning for key roles.